The Quo Has Lost its Status

 Slideshare Presentations by Derek Wenmouth

-2 great presentations here, pitched at informing parents/community regarding changes in education and MLEs
+Derek is an outstanding thinker and speaker.
+2 great presentations here, pitched at informing parents/community regarding changes in education and MLEs |

 Clever Classrooms

+A very interesting report about the impact of the physical learning environment.
 "Clear evidence has been found that well-designed primary schools boost children’s academic performance in reading, writing and maths.
-Differences in the physical characteristics of classrooms explain 16% of the variation in learning progress over a year for the 3766 pupils included in the study."
+Differences in the physical characteristics of classrooms explain 16% of the variation in learning progress over a year for the 3766 pupils included in the study." |

 University of Salford Study on the Effects of the Built Environment